allpix-squared/allpix-squared/src/modules/GeometryBuilderGeant4/README.md

 * `world_minimum_margin` : Minimum absolute margin to add to all sides of the internally calculated minimum world size.
 Defaults to zero for all axis, thus not requiring any minimum margin.
 * `log_level_g4cerr`: Target logging level for Geant4 messages from the G4cerr (error) stream.
 Defaults to `WARNING`.
 * `log_level_g4cout`: Target logging level for Geant4 messages from the G4cout stream.
 Defaults to `TRACE`.
-* `GDML_input_file` : Optional argument to import the geometry of one or multiple GDML files.
-Like in `GDML_output_file`, the GDML support in Geant4 has to be enabled.
-Please notice that the world size needs to be large enough to include the new geometry.
-* `GDML_input_offset` : Optional position arguments to the imported GDML geometries.
-Specified as an array of three dimensional values.
-Its size has to be equal to the number of imported files.
-If no offset is specified, the geometries are placed at the origin.

 ### Usage
 To create a Geant4 geometry using vacuum as world material and with always exactly one meter added to the minimum world size in every dimension, the following configuration could be used: